Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 I was a victim of check fraud.
 I was told I'm entitled to seven years of free fraud alerts as long as I have a police report.
 Is this true?
 The bad checks are rolling in now, and I am concerned that they might have opened up credit in our names as well.

-Your case is a perfect example.
-Because check fraud does not involve accessing a credit report, neither a temporary security alert nor a fraud victim statement will stop the check fraud.
+Check fraud does not involve accessing a credit report, so neither a temporary security alert nor a fraud victim statement will stop the check fraud.
 But, adding a security alert to your credit reports may help protect you from new credit fraud resulting from the theft of your identity if the identity thief attempts to open new credit accounts using your identifying information.

 Initial security alerts are intended for people who know or have reason to believe they are at increased risk of credit fraud.
 For example, they may have lost their wallet or purse, or they may have received a notice that their identifying information was compromised as the result of a computer data breach.

-Because you know you are an identity theft victim and have a police report, you can take the next step and add a seven year fraud victim statement to your credit report by submitting a copy of your police report or identity theft report along with your request.
+If you know you are an identity theft victim and have a police report, you can choose to add a more permanent fraud victim statement to your credit report by submitting a copy of your police report or identity theft report along with your request.

 Thanks for asking.